 What are the symptoms of dehydration in a dog?

-I mentioned why water is necessary and how can you make your Siberian husky drink it.
+I mentioned why water is necessary and how you can make your Siberian husky drink it.
 Now, let’s mention what are the signs of dehydration.
-Dry mouth, dry eyes, and dry nose, lethargy, excessive panting, weak pulse, weakness, vomiting, or diarrhea can be signs of dehydration.
+Dry mouth, dry eyes, dry nose, lethargy, excessive panting, weak pulse, weakness, vomiting, or diarrhea can be signs of dehydration.